pullreminders/enterprise/README.md

     Organization
     ```
 3. After saving your GitHub App, set your app icon to https://pullreminders.com/app-icon.png and generate a private key.
 You should also see OAuth credentials and your app ID.
 You'll use this information along with your private key in the next section.
+4. **Important** Go to the "Advanced" tab and click the "Make public" button at the bottom.
+This allows Pull Reminders to be used and installed by all users of your GitHub Enterprise instance.
-4. Though not required, you'll want to go to the "Advanced" tab and transfer ownership of the GitHub App to a superuser or an organization.
-If it is owned by your individual user account the app can become available if your account is deleted or deactivated.
+5. Though not required, it is recommended that you transfer ownership of the GitHub App to a superuser or organization so that the app isn't deleted if your individual GitHub account is deactivated.
+To do this, go under the "Advanced" tab and click the "Transfer ownership" button at the bottom.

 ## Setup Pull Reminders